robotsson/laundry-booking/README.md

 Laundry Room Booking system implemented in Javascript and React.

-Quick and dirty version of the database for demo
+Quick and dirty version of the database demo purposes.

 Uses supabase, react router and dayjs.